≡ Menu

 Ocular Proptosis in Dogs… Causes, Treatments and Costs!

-OK, we’re not going to sugar coat this one, having a dog that is diagnosed with ocular proptosis is rough!
-Rough because, we all love our animals and this disease looks horrible and because regardless of how soon one gets his or her dog to the vet, chances are it’s still going to be expensive.
+OK, we won’t sugarcoat this one; having a dog diagnosed with ocular proptosis is rough!
+It’s rough because we all love animals, and this disease looks horrible.
+Regardless of how soon one gets their dog to the vet, it will still be expensive.

 This is why…

-We wanted to take a moment and discuss exactly what ocular proptosis is so that if you’ve recently had your dog diagnosed with this condition, you’ll be better prepared to know what to expect!
+We wanted to take a moment and discuss precisely what ocular proptosis is so that if you’ve recently had your dog diagnosed with this condition, you’ll be better prepared to know what to expect!
+But before we get ahead of ourselves, it is essential to understand what Ocular Proptosis is first to understand better what we’re dealing with.

-Ocular proptosis is a medical term used to describe a condition in which the globe (eyeball) of a dog begins to protrude for the actual eye socket.
-In severe cases, the entire eyeball can actually fall out of the socket entirely!
+Ocular proptosis is a medical term used to describe a condition in which a dog’s globe (eyeball) begins to protrude from the eye socket.
+In severe cases, the eyeball can fall out of the socket entirely!

 Susceptible dog breeds

-While technically all dogs can “theoretically” suffer from ocular proptosis, there are some breeds that seem more susceptible to ocular proptosis.
+While technically, all dogs can “theoretically” suffer from ocular proptosis, some breeds seem more susceptible to ocular proptosis.
 These breeds would include:

-• All Brachycephalic breeds because of their genetic predisposal
+• All Brachycephalic species because of their genetic predisposal

 • Especially Pugs and Pekingese